max0x7ba/atomic_queue/README.md

 [View throughput and latency benchmarks charts][1].

 ### Methodology
-There are a few OS behaviours that complicate benchmarking:
+There are a few OS behaviours that complicate benchmarking, make benchmark runs irreproducible, and introduce otherwise unnecessary timing noise into benchmark timings:

-* CPU scheduler can place threads on different CPU cores each run.
-To avoid that the threads are pinned to specific CPU cores.
+* CPU scheduler can place threads on different CPU cores each run, often poorly.
+The benchmark pins threads to specific CPU cores to test throughput/latency of communication between in particular scenarios, such as SMT, cross-core with no SMT, cross-CCX/socket.
+That obviates the CPU scheduler from having to decide which CPU to run a thread on completely, along with any of its mis-sheduling risks[^3].
-* CPU scheduler can preempt threads.
-To avoid that real-time `SCHED_FIFO` priority 50 is used to disable scheduler time quantum expiry and make the threads non-preemptable by lower priority processes/threads.
+* CPU scheduler preempts threads.
+Real-time `SCHED_FIFO` priority 50 is used to make benchmark threads non-preemptable by lower priority processes/threads.
-* Real-time thread throttling disabled.
-* Adverse address space randomisation may cause extra CPU cache conflicts, as well as other processes running on the system.
-To minimise effects of that `benchmarks` executable is run at least 33 times.
-The benchmark charts display average values.
-The chart tooltip also displays the standard deviation, minimum and maximum values.

-Benchmark performance of single-producer-single-consumer queues `boost::lockfree::spsc_queue`, `moodycamel::ReaderWriterQueue` and these queues in single-producer-single-consumer mode should be identical because they implement exactly the same algorithm using exactly the same atomic load and store instructions. `boost::lockfree::spsc_queue` implementation benchmarked at that time had no optimizations for minimizing L1d cache contention, cold branch misprediction or pipeline stalls from subtler issues noticeable only in the generated assembly code.

-I only have access to a few x86-64 machines.
-If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.
+* Real-time thread throttling, enabled by default, makes the kernel preempt real-time `SCHED_FIFO` threads every second to protect against real-time threads hogging CPUs and making the system unavailable for anything else.
+Disabled during benchmarks runs[^1].
+* Address space randomisation makes CPU branch prediction the least efficient.
+In addition to making all CPU caches only "somewhat" but not the least efficient.
+Disabled during benchmarks runs[^1].
+* CPU vulnerability mitigations make system calls dramatically more expensive.
+Disabled during benchmarks runs[^1].
+* Transparent huge pages are "always" enabled during benchmarks runs[^2].
+That enables only much less than 50% of transparent huge page functionality and its benefits, with (indefinitely) delayed effect.
+* Synchronous compaction is "always" enabled during benchmarks runs[^2].
+Enables the rest of transparent huge page functionality and its benefits, with immediate positive effect on memory allocations in every process. [thp-usage][14] provides more information.

+To further minimise the noise in timings:
+* `benchmarks` executable runs the same workload 10 times with each queue and reports the shortest (best) time measured.
+Everyone needs a break every little while and `benchmarks` executable gives each queue 10 breaks every few fractions of a second.
+* The benchmark charts report `{mean, stdev, min, max}` descriptive statistics of the best throughput `msg/sec` and latency `sec/round-trip` measurements obtained from at least 33 runs of `benchmarks` executable.
+(33 runs of `benchmarks` take ~1h30s on Ryzen 5950X).

+The goal of the benchmarks is to time things as accurately as possible.
+For the purpose of viewing the reality clearly without any distortions of perception, prejudice or judgement.

 #### Huge pages
 When huge pages are available the benchmarks use 1x1GB or 16x2MB huge pages for the queues to minimise TLB misses.
 To enable huge pages do one of: